 Open in March 2014, Caesars’ High Roller will be an iconic ride that promises to redefine the Las Vegas skyline and draw crowds from around the world.

 The sheer size of the High Roller and the site’s narrow footprint presented a number of challenges to Arup’s design team.
-Because the wheel is situated over an existing road flanked by a monorail, the potential locations for support legs were very limited.
+Because the wheel is situated over an existing road flanked by a monorail, the potential locations for support legs were limited.
 After extensive design studies, Arup determined that the best approach was to support the hub of the wheel using four inclined legs with a single transverse brace founded across the road.
 Arup pioneered the idea of using a spherical cabin shape because it was architecturally arresting, offered spacious interiors, and panoramic views.